JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/creating-spring-boot-application/index.md

 | Java    | This is the Language Level for your project which determines coding assistance provided in the editor.
 Again this demo using Java 11.   |
 | Packaging    | We will use JAR for this demo because we're not going to run it on an application server.
 To do the latter you would need to select WAR |

-Your page should look similar to this, depending on how you searched for **Spring Web**:
+Your page should look similar to this:

 ![New Spring Project Details](new-spring-project-details.png)